MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-report-vat.md

 B2B goods and services specify whether you sold a good or a service, and are controlled by the **EU Service** setting in the GST posting setup.
 B2B Triangulated Goods indicate whether you engaged in trade with a 3rd party, and are controlled by the **EU 3-Party Trade** setting on sales documents, such as sales orders, invoices, credit memos, and so on.

 After the tax authority reviews your report, they will send an email to the contact person for your company.
-In [!INCLUDE[d365fin](includes/d365fin_md.md)], the contact person is specified in the **Company Information** window.
+In [!INCLUDE[d365fin](includes/d365fin_md.md)], the contact person is specified on the **Company Information** page.
 Before you submit the report, make sure that a contact person is chosen.

 ## <a name="about-the-vat-return-report"></a>About the GST Return report
 Use this report to submit GST for sales and purchase documents, such as purchase and sales orders, invoices, and credit memos.
 The information in the report is in the same format as on the declaration form from the customs and tax authorities.